Frank Zappa – Zurich 1973 (Wetzikon)

 There was a big crush at the entrance.
 We couldn’t get very close to the stage, but we were roughly halfway back, right in the center.
 It was still one of those concerts where everyone sat on the floor.

-I was very impressed by Ponty’s phrasing, Ruth’s dexterity, and Ralph Humphrey remains to this day a drummer I respect a lot — especially since I had the chance and pleasure of meeting him eight years later when I studied with him in Los Angeles.
+As a cellist myself, I was very impressed by Ponty’s intonation and phrasing, as well as by Ruth Underwood’s dexterity, and to this day Ralph Humphrey remains a drummer for whom I have the greatest respect — all the more so as I had the chance and pleasure to get to know him, and to appreciate him on a human level, eight years later, when I was studying with him in Los Angeles.

 The concert was mostly instrumental, alternating composed pieces and long improvisations.
-They played tunes I really loved, like Eric Dolphy Memorial Barbecue, Dog Breath, or Uncle Meat, but also many new compositions, like RDNZL, which would take years to appear on an album.
+They played tunes I really loved, such as Eric Dolphy Memorial Barbecue, Dog Breath, or Uncle Meat, but also many new compositions, like RDNZL, which would take years to appear on an album.

-The version of Inca Roads that night was far from the one later released on One Size Fits All.
-George Duke started by whistling while playing the piano, then began singing.
-During that intro, you could hear the audience laughing because Zappa was pretending to do a striptease, swaying while letting his shirt slip off one shoulder.
+The version of Inca Roads played that night was still far from the one later released on One Size Fits All.
+George Duke started by whistling while playing the piano, then began to sing.
+During that introduction, you could hear the audience laughing, because Zappa was pretending to do a striptease, swaying while letting his shirt slip off his bare shoulder.

 Frank Zappa – Zurich 1973 – Inca Roads – audio